The Greatest: Guitar Instrumentals

 Samba Pa Ti – Santana

 There have been a good few Santana instrumentals over the years, and we were caught between picking Europa and this one.
-Samba Pa Ti won out for it’s stunning melodicism.
+Samba Pa Ti won out in the end for its stunning melodicism.
 Santana’s guitar style is a gorgeous mix of Blues, Jazz and Latin styles, all played with great taste and execution.
 Lots of bite and a fair amount of gain will help you get closer to his ‘smoothness’!
 Minor keys and the Dorian mode are appropriate here, too.

 Maggot Brain – Parliament